Implementation Science (IMPLMT SCI)

 • Repeat course for credit?
 No

-IMPLMT SCI 245 Introduction to Implementation Science: Theory and Design (2 Units) Fall, Spring
+IMPLMT SCI 245 Introduction to Implementation Science: Theory and Design (2 Units)

-Instructor(s): Adithya Cattamanchi, Priya Shete
+Instructor(s): Adithya Cattamanchi

 Prerequisite(s): Training or experience in clinical research, public health, quality improvement or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director.